jasonchen36/EIVEY/README.md

 * Note, do not start the app using foreman.
 Instead, change your shop/Passengerfile.json environment to be "development" and start the app using Passenger:

+* Note, you will probably want to comment out/remove hardcoded references to "/shop" like in /shop/config/application.rb and update the "prefix" variable to point to your local php instance in files like shop/app/views/layouts/_head.haml and shop/app/views/layouts/_footer.haml.
+Just be sure not to check those changes into Git!

 ```
 bundle exec passenger start
 ```